-- We enquired with management and reviewed budgets to ensure that substantive expenditure on further exploration for and evaluation of the mineral resources in the Group's areas of interest were planned. - We enquired with management, reviewed announcements made and reviewed minutes of directors' meetings to ensure that the Group had not decided to discontinue activities in any of its areas of interest. - We enquired with management to ensure that the Group had not decided to proceed with development of a specific area of interest, yet the carrying amount of the exploration and evaluation asset was unlikely to be recovered in full from successful development or sale. - In particular, we discussed with management about their plan to ensure continuity of the exploration activities.
+- We obtained evidence that the Group retains valid rights to explore in the areas represented by capitalised exploration expenditure by performing independent title searches for a sample of the Group's tenement holdings. - We reviewed tenement registers and documentation related to surrendered tenements, and assessed whether the associated capitalised expenditure had been appropriately impaired or written off. - We reviewed applications and supporting documentation for the renewal of tenements due to expire within the next 12 months, and obtained representations from management regarding their intention and ability to retain these tenements. - We assessed management's impairment review process, including their evaluation of indicators of impairment, in accordance with AASB 6. - We reviewed budgets and exploration plans to confirm that substantive expenditure is planned in the areas of interest where capitalised costs are carried. - We reviewed Board minutes, ASX announcements, and held discussions with management to understand the Group's intentions regarding ongoing exploration activities, including any decisions to relinquish or discontinue exploration in specific areas. - We enquired with management to ensure that the Group had not decided to proceed with development of a specific area of interest, yet the carrying amount of the exploration and evaluation asset was unlikely to be recovered in full from successful development or sale. - In particular, we discussed with management about their plan to ensure continuity of the exploration activities.
 We ensured that funds have been allocated in the next year budget for these projects.